Strong path convergence from Loewner driving function convergence

 We now describe the radial Loewner evolution, which is more conveniently defined in the unit disc $\D$.
-Again, suppose $\gam:[0,1]\to\closure\D$ is a continuous simple path starting at $\gam(0)=1$ and traveling in $\closure\D$, with $\gam(t)\in\D\setminus\{0\}$ for all $t\in(0,1)$.
+Again, suppose $\gam \dvtx[0,1]\to\overline{\D}$ is a continuous simple path starting at $\gam (0)=1$ and traveling in $\overline{\D}$, with $\gam(t)\in\D \setminus \{0\}$ for all $t\in(0,1)$.
 For each $t\in[0,1)$ we now choose $g_t$ to be the unique conformal map $\D\setminus\gam[0,t]\to\D$ with $g_t(0)=0$ and $g_t'(0)>0$.
-The quantity $\log g_t'(0)$ is denoted $\capacity\gam[0,t]$; if $\gam(1)=0$ then $\capacity\gam[0,t]\nearrow\infty$ as $t\nearrow1$.
-Loewner's theorem states in this case that under the parametrization $\capacity\gam[0,t]=t$, the maps $g_t$ satisfy the {\bf radial Loewner equation}
+The quantity $\log g_t'(0)$ is denoted $\capacity\gam [0,t]$; if $\gam(1)=0$, then $\capacity\gam[0,t]\incto\infty$ as $t\incto1$.
+Loewner's theorem states in this case that under the parametrization $\capacity\gam[0,t]=t$, the maps $g_t$ satisfy the \textit{radial Loewner equation},

 where $e^{iW_t}=g_t(\gam(t))$.
-Again this is continuous in $t$ and defined for all finite $t$ with $t<\capacity\gam$, and we will refer to it as the {\bf (radial) driving function} of $\gam$.
+Again this is continuous in $t$ and defined for all finite~$t$ with $t<\capacity\gam$, and we will refer to it as the (\textit{radial}) \textit{driving function} of $\gam$.

-We note that it can be shown (using Schwarz reflection, see \cite[\S4.1]{lawler}) that the Loewner differential equations \eqref{eq:chordal_LDE} and \eqref{eq:radial_LDE} extend to points on the boundary of the domain minus the starting point of the curve.
+We note that it can be shown (using Schwarz reflection, see \cite{lawler}, Section~4.1) that the Loewner differential equations (\ref {eq:chordal_LDE}) and (\ref{eq:radial_LDE}) extend to points on the boundary of the domain minus the starting point of the curve.

-We can also try to reverse the above procedure: given a continuous function $W_{\infty,t}$, we can solve \eqref{eq:chordal_LDE} to obtain the chordal Loewner maps $g_{\infty,t}$.
-For each $z\in\closure\H$, $g_{\infty,t}(z)$ is well-defined up to the time that it collides with $W_{\infty,t}$.
-Define the {\bf filling process} by and set $\H_{\infty,t}=\H\setminus K_{\infty,t}$.
-The question then is whether there exists a curve $\gam$ which {\em generates} this process, i.e., such that for some parametrization of $\gam$, $\H_{\infty,t}$ is the unique unbounded component of $\H\setminus\gam[0,t]$ for all $t$.
-We can do the same in the radial case (in the unit disc), where we will denote the fillings by $C_t$ and set $\D_t=\D\setminus C_t$.
-It is well known (see e.g.\ \cite{lawler}) that there exist continuous driving functions which give rise to filling processes that are not generated by any curve, and it is trivial to construct a curve which cannot arise from a continuous driving function (for example, a curve that retraces itself).
+We can also try to reverse the above procedure: given a continuous function $W_{\infty,t}$, we can solve (\ref{eq:chordal_LDE}) to obtain the chordal Loewner maps $g_{\infty,t}$.
+For each $z\in\overline{\HH}$, $g_{\infty,t}(z)$ is well defined up to the time that it collides with $W_{\infty,t}$.
+Define the \textit{filling process} by

+and set $\HH_{\infty,t}=\HH\setminus K_{\infty,t}$.
+The question then is whether there exists a curve~$\gam$ which \textit{generates} this process, that is, such that for some parametrization of~$\gam$, $\HH _{\infty,t}$ is the unique unbounded component of $\HH\setminus\gam [0,t]$ for all $t$.
+We can do the same in the radial case (in the unit disc), where we will denote the fillings by $C_t$ and set $\D_t=\D \setminus C_t$.
+It is well known (see, e.g., \cite{lawler}) that there exist continuous driving functions which give rise to filling processes that are not generated by any curve, and it is trivial to construct a curve which cannot arise from a continuous driving function (e.g., a curve that retraces itself).